actualize-ae/voice-chat-pdf/README.md

 - **Optimized Model Inference**
   We’ve made significant optimizations to reduce the time it takes for the model to process user queries and return responses.
 These improvements are aimed at providing a smoother, near real-time interaction experience.

-- **Parallel Processing**
-  By leveraging parallel processing, the system can handle multiple queries or larger documents without slowing down.
-This ensures quicker response times, especially when dealing with complex documents or longer conversations.

 ## Getting Started